ZhenshengLee/performance_test/README.md

 ```
 This is the subscriber process.
 The tool supports multiple subscribers to be run at once.
 So you can configure the value of `--num_sub_threads` in the subscriber process to be more than one also.

 This is an example of running the experiments in Interprocess composition.
 Connext Micro as per Apex.OS, is configured to use `SHMEM` in this setting.
-FastRTPS and other supported DDS implementations use `UDP` by default.
+FastDDS and other supported DDS implementations use `UDP` by default.

 > Note:
 In Inter process composition the CPU and Resident Memory measurements are logged separately for the publisher and subscriber processes.